SERMON NOTES

 Crushing Is Needed for Extraction

-“You cannot have promise without process.
+As Bishop T.D.
+Jakes once said: “You cannot have promise without process.
 Those that God is going to anoint the most, He always crushes the most severely.”

-“You have searched me, LORD, and you know me.
+God knows us better than we know ourselves.
+He understands what will come forth from the crushing, and He promises that the process will lead to something greater.
+Psalm 139:1-4 (NIV) beautifully captures this truth: “You have searched me, LORD, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar.
 You discern my going out and my lying down; you are familiar with all my ways.
 Before a word is on my tongue you, LORD, know it completely.”

-“After you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.”
+Every process leads to a promise.
+1 Peter 5:10 assures us: “After you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.”

 This is the beauty of being obedient to the crushing process.